 Innate Vitality Practitioners

 In 2009, Kara decided to follow her passion and make a career change.
 Nutrition and movement fed her soul, so it was high time to pursue that passion and embark on a journey to share it with others!
 It was through her work with the YMCA that she harnessed her commitment to the individual “health seeker” and realized that health is deeper than a good workout.
-Kara is a STOTT trained Pilates instructor, AFAA certified personal trainer and a Certified Nutritional Therapist.
+Kara is a STOTT certified Pilates instructor and a Certified Nutritional Therapist.
 She loves watching participants develop their strength and seeing their hunger for movement and healthy eating abound!

 In her free time Kara enjoys being active in nature with her husband, David, and their mutt, Sasha.
 Her latest obsession is mountain biking!
 She is amazed at how her core strength, developed through her Pilates practice, has made this new sport so attainable for her.